phlowers/mechaphlowers/docs/user_guide/ug_general_concepts.md

 !!! important

-    In mechaphlowers, the _arm length_ is not the distance between the center and the end of the support, but between the center and the insulator attachment point.
+    - In mechaphlowers, the __crossarm length__ is not the distance between the center and the end of the support, but between the center and the insulator attachment point.
+    - The __conductor's attachment altitude__ might not be immediately obvious: it refers to the height of the attachment point above sea level

 ### Cable frame / Span frame